Liquidations: DeFi on a Knife-edge: Analysis

-We measure the efficiency of liquidators as the number of blocks elapsed since a borrow position has become liquidable and the position actually being liquidated.
-The overall historical efficiency of liquidators is shown as a cumulative distribution function in \autoref{fig:blocks-spent}, from which it can be seen that approximately~60\% of the total liquidated collateral (35 million USD) was liquidated within the same block as it became liquidable, suggesting that the majority of liquidations occur via bots and are very efficient.
-After~2 blocks have elapsed (on average half a minute),~85\% of liquidable collateral has been liquidated, while after 16 blocks this value amounts to~95\%.
+\point{Liquidation Efficiency} We measure the efficiency of liquidators as the number of blocks elapsed since a borrow position has become liquidable and the position actually being liquidated.
+The overall historical efficiency of liquidators is shown as a cumulative distribution function in \autoref{fig:blocks-spent}, from which it can be seen that approximately~60\% of the total liquidated collateral (35 million USD) was liquidated within the same block as it became liquidable, suggesting that the majority of liquidations occur via bots in a highly efficient fashion.
+After~2 blocks have elapsed (on average half a minute),~85\% of liquidable collateral has been liquidated, and after 16 blocks this value amounts to~95\%.

 It is worth noting that liquidation efficiency has been skewed by the more recent liquidation activities which were of a much larger scale than when the protocol was first launched.
 Specifically, in 2019, only about~26\% of the liquidations occurred in the block during which the position became liquidable, compared to~70\% in 2020.
 This resulted in some lost opportunities for liquidators as shown in~\autoref{fig:price-sensitivity}.
-The account \contractaddr{0xd062eeb318295a09d4262135ef0092979552afe6}, for instance, had more than 3,000,000 USD worth of \coin{ETH} as collateral exposed at block 8,796,900 for the duration of a single block: the account was roughly 20 USD shy of the collaterization threshold but eventually escaped liquidation.
+The account \contractaddr{0xd062eeb318295a09d4262135ef0092979552afe6}, for instance, had more than 3,000,000 USD worth of \coin{ETH} as collateral exposed at block 8,796,900 for the duration of a single block: the account was roughly 20 USD shy of the liquidation threshold but eventually escaped liquidation.
 If a liquidator had captured this opportunity, he could have bought half of this collateral (given the close factor of 0.5), at a 10\% discount, resulting in a profit of 150,000 USD for a single transaction.
 It is clear that with such stakes, participants were incentivized to improve liquidation techniques, resulting in a high level of liquidation speed and scale.